acquia/cloud-hooks/README.md

 A Cloud Hook is simply a script in your code repository that Acquia Cloud executes on your behalf when a triggering action occurs.
 Examples of tasks that you can automate with Cloud Hooks include:

 * Perform Drupal database updates each time new code is deployed.
-* “Scrub” your production database each time it is copied to Dev or Staging by removing customer emails or disabling production-only modules.
+* "Scrub" your Production database when it is copied to Dev or Staging by removing customer emails or disabling production-only modules.
 * Run your test suite or a site performance test each time new code is deployed.

 ## Installing Cloud Hooks

-Cloud hooks live in your Acquia Cloud code repository.
+Cloud hook scripts live in your Acquia Cloud code repository.
 In each branch of your repo, there is a directory named docroot that contains your site's source code.
 Cloud hooks live in the directory hooks NEXT TO docroot (not inside of docroot).

-To install the directory structure and sample hook scripts, simply copy this repo into your Acquia Cloud repo.
+To install the correct directory structure and sample hook scripts, simply copy this repo into your Acquia Cloud repo.

 If you are using Git: